angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 [According to the docs](https://next.angular.dev/api/core/afterRenderEffect), you should prefer using the `read` and `write` phases over the `earlyRead` and `mixedReadWrite` phases when possible, to avoid performance degradation.
 Angular is unable to verify or enforce that phases are used correctly and instead relies on each developer to follow the documented guidelines.

-As mentionend before, there is also a second signature of `afterRenderEffect()` that accepts a single callback.
+As mentioned before, there is also a second signature of `afterRenderEffect()` that accepts a single callback.
 This function registers an effect to run after rendering is complete, specifically during the `mixedReadWrite` phase.
 However, the Angular documentation recommends specifying an explicit phase for the effect whenever possible to avoid potential performance issues.
 Therefore, we won't cover this signature in our article, as its usage is not recommended.